 A startup with a great product idea and a talented team is only missing one ingredient for success: exposure.
 Marketing is tough for a business that doesn’t have the audience to make a profit, which is why so many startups find themselves in a Catch-22 with no easy solution in sight.
 Often, the answer lies in creativity.
 Yes, creativity is hard.
 The good news?
 The ROI is often much higher.

-Here are a few ideas to attract natural citations and links that will get your business listed in the search results.
+Here are a few ideas to attract natural citations and high quality links that will get your business listed in the search results.

 1. Contacting universities and hiring talented graduates

 I’d be surprised if I found out there was a university somewhere that didn’t have a website that gave many of its grad students their own websites.
 I’d also be surprised if there were an SEO anywhere who didn’t appreciate links from .edu domains.
 There is some doubt in the industry about whether .edu domains really pass more authority, but there’s no doubt that as trends come and go, universities will always be considered an authority in the broadest sense of the word.

 Certainly, you wouldn’t want to hire a graduate simply because they would be able to give you a citation in return.
 That said, it’s worth factoring this into your decision making process.
 Graduates with a strong track record and a lot of impressive work on their own “pet” website should be considered hot commodities.

 “Directory” has become a dirty word in the SEO community, but there is a tremendous difference between legitimate directories and “link” directories.
 A legitimate startup directory is used by actual people (other than SEOs) who are looking for information about startups in their area.
 Get listed in these, as well as directories like the BBB, your local Chamber of Commerce, and so on.
 The higher the standards, the better.

 3. Share your startup idea by attending local startup meetups